tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 ```

 :::note[Seek Performance Optimizations]
-Seek operations use O(log n) skip list traversal for memtable positioning and (if enabled) SBHA for SSTable block lookups instead of linear scans.
-Entire SSTables are skipped when the target key falls outside their min/max key range, and results are efficiently merged across the active memtable, immutable memtables, and multiple SSTables.
+Seek operations use O(log n) skip list traversal for memtable positioning and (if enabled) succinct trie block indexes for SSTable block lookups instead of linear scans.
+Entire SSTables are skipped when the target key falls outside their min/max key range, and bloom filters (if enabled) quickly eliminate SSTables that don't contain the key.
+Results are efficiently merged across the active memtable, immutable memtables, and multiple SSTables.
 This provides 50-100x performance gains over iterating from the beginning for large datasets.
 :::

 #### Seek Behavior